Saturday in the City

 SATURDAY IN THE CITY

-Whether it’s for one night or the weekend, the city by the bay has it all
+Whether you stay for one night or the weekend, you'll find the city by the bay has it all

 By Fran Miller

 Tourists know it.
 So do travel agents and guide book editors.
 San Francisco has it all—major league baseball, world-class museums, restaurants galore, theater and shopping, plus magnificent views.
 And it’s all just a hop and a skip across the Bay.
 Where else can you experience so much diversity so close to home?
 The next time the travel bug bites, stay at one of the city’s remarkable boutique hotels, and play tourist in your own backyard.